-Admission rates for OTC/PRE medicines as primary substance of use remained low, ranging between 1% and 3%.
-Most regions reported a proportion of 1% only (WC, EC, GT, NR, and CR), while KZN had the highest rate for OTC/PRE-medication admissions at 3% (Table 2).
-Nationally, admissions for males (51%) and females (49%) were almost similar.
-However, when admission rates were compared across regions, more females presented with OTC/PRE-medicine misuse at treatment facilities in the EC (80%), GT (63%), and the NR (62%).
+Admission rates for OTC/PRE-medicines as primary substance of use remained low, ranging between 1% and 8%.
+Most regions reported a proportion of 1% only (EC, GT, NR and WC), while KZN had the highest rate for OTC/PRE-medication admissions at 8% (Table 2).
+Nationally, more admissions were made for males (59%) versus females (41%).
+However, when admission rates were compared across regions, females (48%) were almost comparable to males (52%) for OTC/PREmedicine use in GT.